liberspirita-lisk/NewEraLiskPool/README.md

-A new pool for Lisk for a new era of Lisk
+# A new pool for Lisk for a new era of Lisk
-Some BASH, some SQL, some PHP.
-Very few lines !

 =======

 # Pré-requis et installation